Slyke/z80-emulator/README.md

 #### Disassembler Instructions:

 ##### Registers
     A  -  Results from the ALU end up here.
 2 bytes, grouped with F.
     B  -  General register, 2 bytes, grouped with C
     C  -  General register, 2 bytes, grouped with B
     D  -  General register, 2 bytes, grouped with E
     E  -  General register, 2 bytes, grouped with D
     F  -  F is a special flag.
 Mainly used for overflows and parity.
 2 bytes, grouped with A H  -  General register, 2 bytes, grouped with L. These are generally used as a buffer, or for calculations.
-    L -  General register, 2 bytes, grouped with H. These are generally used as a buffer, or for calculations. sp - Stack pointer, 4 bytes
+    L  -  General register, 2 bytes, grouped with H. These are generally used as a buffer, or for calculations. ix -  Index Register
+    iy -  Index Register
+    sp - Stack pointer, 4 bytes
     pc - Program counter (Current executing address), 4 bytes